jlguenego/node-expose-sspi/README.md

 - Filter groups options.
 - BUG: Connect to a local account while being on a domain
 - UTF8 everywhere
-- allow a client to connect as another user.

 ## Thanks